Federal judge rules health care overhaul unconstitutional

-WASHINGTON (AP) - A conservative federal judge in Texas on Friday ruled the Affordable Care Act "invalid" on the eve of the sign-up deadline for next year.
+WASHINGTON (AP) - A conservative federal judge in Texas has ruled the Affordable Care Act "invalid" on the eve of the sign-up deadline for next year.
 But with appeals certain, even the Trump White House said the law will remain in place for now.

 Supporters of the law immediately said they would appeal.
 "Today's misguided ruling will not deter us: our coalition will continue to fight in court for the health and wellbeing of all Americans," said California Attorney General Xavier Becerra, who is leading a coalition of states defending the ACA.